spacetelescope/gwcs/docs/gwcs/developer_introduction.rst

 `asdf <https://asdf.readthedocs.io/en/latest/>`__ package and validated using `ASDF Standard <https://asdf-standard.readthedocs.io/en/latest/>`__

-There are two ways to save the GWCS object to a files:
+The way to save the GWCS object to a file:

-- `Save a WCS object as a pure ASDF file`_

-- `Save a WCS object as a pure ASDF file`_
+`Save a WCS object as a pure ASDF file`_

 A step-by-step example of constructing an imaging GWCS object.